cvs-health/testaro/README.md

 ```

 The arguments passed to `cycle` by either of these invocations are:
-- whether to watch a directory (true) or the network (false)
+- whether to watch a directory (`true`) or the network (`false`)
-- whether to continue watching indefinitely after the first report (true or false)
+- whether to continue watching indefinitely after the first report (`true` or `false`)
-- how many seconds to wait before checking again (a nonnegative number)
+- how many seconds to wait after finding no job before checking again (a nonnegative number)

 ##### Directory watch

-With directory watch, Testaro checks whether the watch directory (`WATCHDIR`) in its host’s filesystem contains a script.
+With directory watch, Testaro checks whether the job directory (`process.env.JOBDIR`) in its host’s filesystem contains a job.

-When Testaro finds one or more scripts in the watch directory, Testaro runs the first script, writes the report into the `REPORTDIR` directory, and moves the script into the `DONEDIR` directory.
+When Testaro finds one or more jobs in the watch directory, Testaro runs the first job, writes the report into the `process.env.REPORTDIR_RAW` directory, and moves the job from the `process.env.JOBDIR` into the `process.env.DONEDIR` directory.

-Since Testaro runs the first script (i.e. the script whose name is first in ASCII order), whoever populates the `WATCHDIR` directory with script files has control over the order in which Testaro runs them.
-For example, to force a new script to be run before the already waiting scripts, one can give it a filename that comes before that of the first waiting script.
+Since Testaro runs the first job (i.e. the job whose name is first in ASCII order), whoever populates the `process.env.JOBDIR` directory with job files has control over the order in which Testaro runs them.
+For example, to force a new job to be run before the already waiting jobs, one can give it a filename that comes before that of the first waiting job.

 ##### Network watch